Arizona vs. Alabama Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Arizona Performance Insights

-- The Wildcats have a +233 scoring differential, topping opponents by 25.9 points per game.
-They're putting up 92.9 points per game to rank first in college basketball and are allowing 67 per outing to rank 86th in college basketball.
+- The Wildcats' +233 scoring differential (outscoring opponents by 25.9 points per game) is a result of scoring 92.9 points per game (first in college basketball) while allowing 67 per outing (86th in college basketball).

-- Arizona wins the rebound battle by 15.1 boards on average.
-It records 43.9 rebounds per game, which ranks 11th in college basketball, while its opponents grab 28.8 per contest.

-- Arizona connects on 8.2 three-pointers per game (122nd in college basketball), while its opponents have made 8 on average.
+- Arizona knocks down 8.2 three-pointers per game (121st in college basketball), while its opponents have made 8 on average.

-- The Wildcats rank eighth in college basketball by averaging 109.7 points per 100 possessions on offense, and defensively are 14th in college basketball, allowing 79.1 points per 100 possessions.
+- The Wildcats score 109.7 points per 100 possessions (eighth in college basketball), while giving up 79.1 points per 100 possessions (14th in college basketball).

 - Arizona wins the turnover battle by 1.6 per game, committing 12.7 (252nd in college basketball) while its opponents average 14.3.